 It is also true that there are plenty of beautiful modern buildings in the rest of the country.
 But frankly, when it comes to architectural innovation and risk-taking design being produced on a city-wide scale, then there’s no better place than Rotterdam.

-Disagree with my list?
+Disagree with my list of Architecture in Rotterdam?
 Or have your own additions?
 Let me know!